brxken128/dexios/dexios-domain/README.md

 ETH: 0x9630f95F11dFa8703b71DbF746E5c83A31A3F2DD
 ```

-You can read more about Dexios, Dexios-Core and the technical details [in the project's main documentation](https://brxken128.github.io/dexios/)!
+You can read more about Dexios, Dexios-Core, Dexios-Domain and the technical details [in the project's main documentation](https://brxken128.github.io/dexios/)!

-## Thank you!

-Dexios-Core exclusively uses AEADs provided by the [RustCrypto Team](https://github.com/RustCrypto), so I'd like to give them a huge thank you for their hard work (this wouldn't have been possible without them!)